Interested in graphene investment? Here’s an overview of a wide selection of publicly traded graphene companies from around the world.

-Many people are interested in graphene investment.
-But with the industry still in its infancy, putting money into the space can be a risky endeavor.
+Many people are interested in graphene investment, but with the graphene industry still in its infancy, putting money into the space can be a risky endeavor.
 After all, who’s to say which companies will go on to be successful and which will fall by the wayside?

 Graphene investment can also be tough simply because so many companies that focus on the material are private.
-While such companies may ultimately become public via an IPO or other means, there’s no guarantee of that happening.
+While such companies may ultimately become public via an initial public offering or other means, there’s no guarantee of that happening.

-With that in mind, here’s a look at some of the publicly traded graphene companies currently on the market, plus a few private graphene companies where it’s possible for investors to gain a toehold.
-For investors looking to get in on the excitement of graphene investment, these may be good options.
+With that in mind, here’s a look at some of the publicly traded graphene companies currently on the market, plus a few private graphene companies in which it’s possible for investors to gain a toehold.
+For investors looking to get in on the excitement of graphene investment, these may offer some investment opportunities.

 1. Applied Graphene Materials (LSE:AGM)

 Applied Graphene Materials has developed a proprietary “bottom-up” process for producing high-specification graphene.
 The company’s belief is in the graphene’s potential to enhance the characteristics of other materials.

 The company offers graphene powder and is also able to disperse graphene powder across a range of matrices.
 Applied Graphene received a Nobel Prize in 2010 and launched graphene prosthetics in 2017.
 That same year, Puraglobe used the company’s graphene in a new product called Graphenics.

 Expanding further into commercial markets, Applied Graphene Materials launched its Genable dispersion technology into South Africa through a strategic partnership with chemical company Carst & Walker.

 Market cap: AU$28.58 million